-A key issue here in terms of application of this method is the ability to define leaf N (and hence VCmax) for forest trees across Europe and relate this to variable levels of N deposition and N saturation of ecosystems.
-One option is to use modelled data; Fig 11 below describes provisional plots made using the OCN model as part of the ECLAIRE project.
-These investigated the transient effects of climate, CO_2 , N deposition and O_3 damage, the plots show provisional mass based foliar N concentrations as percentages for deciduous (Z:6) and coniferous (Z:4) trees.
+In theory, the An-gsto modelling framework should be capable of providing information that can assess the role that combined $O_3$ and N deposition will have on NPP (biomass) of productive forest ecosystems.
+A key issue here in terms of application of the modelling framework is the ability to define leaf N (and hence Vcmax) for forest trees across Europe and relate this to variable levels of N deposition and N saturation of ecosystems.
+One option is to use modelled data; Fig 14 below describes provisional plots made using the OCN model as part of the ECLAIRE project.
+These investigated the transient effects of climate, $CO_2$ , N deposition and $O_3$ damage, the plots show provisional mass based foliar N concentrations as percentages for deciduous (Z:6) and coniferous (Z:4) trees.
 These maps suggest that N saturation is unlikely to have been reached though anything above 2% for deciduous and 1.28% for coniferous forests is getting close to saturation.
 The relationship between foliar N and leaf N is suggested with the area close to the Netherlands with the highest N deposition rates also showing the highest foliar N values; the Alps may also be showing high foliar N values due to a combination of high N input and low temperatures.

-Figure 11.
-Provisional plots showing the transient effects of climate, CO_2 , N deposition and O_3 damage on mass based foliar N concentration (as %) for deciduous (Z:6) and coniferous (Z:4) trees.
+Figure 14.
+Provisional plots showing the transient effects of climate, CO2, N deposition and O3 damage on mass based foliar N concentration (as %) for deciduous (Z:6) and coniferous (Z:4) trees.
 These plots were made using the OCN model as part of the C4 component of ECLAIRE.
 N.B. the distribution of land cover types has been done using a simple overlay and therefore does not show the smooth transition between these land cover types that actually exists.

-This type of modelling approach can be compared with a more empirical approach whereby N deposition estimates can be compared against observations of foliar leaf N. Fig 12 shows estimates of modelled N deposition for Europe and specifically for coniferous ecosystems from Simpson et al. (2011).
-These show broad consistency with those areas with higher leaf N concentrations (Fig 11) being those tending towards having higher N deposition (Fig 12).
+This type of modelling approach can be compared with a more empirical approach whereby N deposition estimates can be compared against observations of foliar leaf N. Fig 15 shows estimates of modelled N deposition for Europe and specifically for coniferous ecosystems from Simpson et al. (2011).
+These show broad consistency with those areas with higher leaf N concentrations (Fig 14) being those tending towards having higher N deposition (Fig 15).

-Figure 12.
+Figure 15.
 Calculated nitrogen deposition from an ensemble of seven models for 2001.
-Units: $mg(N)m^{-2} (100mg(N)m^{-2} = 1 kg(N)ha^{-2}) - left figure.$ Calculated N-deposition densities (mg(N) per m2 of ecosystem per year) to coniferous forest ecosystems (year 2000) - right figure.
+Units: $mg(N)m^{-2}$ (100 $mg(N)m^{-2} = 1 kg(N)ha^{-2}$ ) - left figure.
+Calculated N-deposition densities (mg(N)) per $m^2$ of ecosystem per year) to coniferous forest ecosystems (year 2000) - right figure.
 Source: EMEP MSC-W. (Simpson et al., 2011).

 Data collected from several hundreds of ICP Forests plots across Europe has allowed the foliar N status to be related to N deposition allowing an estimate of N concentration in the foliage.
-Fig 13 shows that the % content of leaves tends to saturate at a lower value (~ 1, 500 mol/ha/yr) for beech and oak (deciduous species) compared to Scots pine (~ 2, 500 mol/ha/yr) (coniferous species).
+Fig 16 shows that the % content of leaves tends to saturate at a lower value (~ 1, 500 mol/ha/yr) for beech and oak (deciduous species) compared to Scots pine (~ 2, 500 mol/ha/yr) (coniferous species).

-Figure 13.
+Figure 16.
 Relationship between N concentrations of N in leaves in beech and oak (left), Scots Pine (middle) and Douglas fir (right) at ICP forest plots from DeVries et al (2000).